Decoding Search Intent: A Technical SEO Guide to Query Understanding and Semantic SEO

 • These platforms help you track your backlink profile.
 They also help you identify and disavow any toxic or low-quality links.

 Natural Language Processing (NLP) tools offer deeper insights into the nuances of language.
-Tools like Google Cloud Natural Language API, IBM Watson Natural Language Understanding, and MeaningCloud can analyze text and extract entities, sentiment, and semantic relationships.
+Tools like Google Cloud Natural Language api, IBM Watson Natural Language Understanding, and MeaningCloud can analyze text and extract entities, sentiment, and semantic relationships.

 • These tools can help you analyze your website content.
 They can identify key entities, assess sentiment, and understand the relationships between different concepts.